We read in Scripture about God’s love:

 The Last Supper Discourse in the Gospel of John is magnificent.
 Read John Chapter 15 and personalize it.
 Let it be Jesus talking directly to you as indeed He is.

-“Who, though he was in the form of God, did not regard equality with God something to be grasped.
-Rather, he emptied himself, taking the form of a slave…” (Philippians 2:6-7a).
+“Who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, taking the form of a servant…” (Philippians 2:6-7a, RSVCE).
 Aging involves a certain “emptying of self” as well.
 It’s comforting to know that our Lord Jesus has gone there before us.
 He knows exactly what we are experiencing.

 Saint Basil and Saint Gregory were contemporaries and dear friends.
 Saint Gregory preached Saint Basil’s funeral in 379 A.D.
 He said, “Basil, welcome me in your dwelling when I have departed this life, that we may live together and gaze…at the Holy and Blessed Trinity” (see Oration 43).
 That’s a wonderful image for us—that in Heaven we are united with our loved ones in awe of the vision of the Blessed Trinity.